-All email correspondences must be from your ".ufl" account and have your full name in the body of the email.
+All email correspondences must be from your ".ufl" account and have your full name in the body of the email, or be sent through Canvas.
 Otherwise, your message may not be recognized by our email filters, and thus, may not be answered.